 Other outdoor pursuits

 We’ve mentioned the unspoiled natural beauty of Phong Nha already, but we really can’t stop talking about it!
 Neither will be you after you visit.
 As well as being a relatively undiscovered treasure in Vietnam, Phong Nha has a rich ecology and history.
-You can track the American War through a hike on the Ho Chi Minh Trail then marvel at the lush forest in the Abandoned Valley.
+You can track the American War through a hike on the Ho Chi Minh Trail then marvel at the lush forest.

 Meandering through Bong Lai Valley is such a peaceful pastime that it would be ridiculous to not take a break from your busy caving schedule to take part.
 Phong Nha might be for the brave, but even the brave need a break at some point.